microsoft/botframework-components/generators/generator-bot-enterprise-people/generators/app/templates/README.md

 # Welcome to your new bot

-This Bot Project was created using the **[Enterprise People Bot](https://aka.ms/EnterprisePeopleBot)** template.
+This bot project was created using the [Enterprise People Bot](https://aka.ms/EnterprisePeopleBot) template.
 You **must complete the configuration steps outlined below for your bot to function.**

-## Configure your Enterprise Assistant
+## Configure your Enterprise People Bot
 To test this bot locally, complete the steps in the **[Enterprise People Bot Tutorial](https://aka.ms/CreatePeopleBot)**.

 ## Next steps